hepplerj/Dissertation/ch5.dissertation.Heppler.md

 concerned many residents in the Valley.
 For the first time, residents confronted the reality of Silicon Valley's dependence on chemicals---that the promise of "clean" industry was not so clean after all.
-Stories about the toxic leaks, a chemical explosion at Lockheed that forced the evacuation of 400 people from Palo Alto, the stories of workers exposed to chemicals that caused hair loss, respiratory problems, skin infections, and worse.
+Stories flooded local headlines: hundreds chemical leaks and spills, a chemical explosion at Lockheed that forced the evacuation of 400 people from Palo Alto, the stories of workers exposed to chemicals that caused hair loss, respiratory problems, skin infections, and worse.
 Valley residents came to see the